mauritssilvis/lesTools/README.md

 1. the flow statistics module [flowStats](#flowStats);
 2. the near-wall scaling module [nearWallScaling](#nearwallscaling).

-## Flow statistics module flowStats
+## flowStats

-> A tool to study the average behavior of physical quantities that are based on the velocity gradient of turbulent flows
+> A tool to study the statistical behavior of physical quantities that are based on the velocity gradient of turbulent flows

 ### About

-The `flowStats` module is a tool that can be used to study the average behavior of physical quantities that are based on the velocity gradient of turbulent flows.
+The `flowStats` module is a tool that can be used to study the statistical behavior of physical quantities that are based on the velocity gradient of turbulent flows.
 As such, this module can be used to estimate the model constants of subgrid-scale models for large-eddy simulation.

 ### Background